 However, as far as Italy is concerned, the Bank of Italy considerably limits the scope of such exemption clarifying that it is required, among others, that payment operations relate to the purchase of digital goods or services (i.e. the purchased good is not functional to the usage of services in the real world).
 Therefore, for instance the purchase of mobile apps and possibly even virtual currency might fall within the scope of the exemption, but a cinema ticket would not.

 This restrictive interpretation has recently become more flexible when the Bank of Italy allowed the purchase of bus tickets in Florence through the mobile credit.
 This new approach might lead to considerable new opportunities in the sector.
-Also, the term "digital good/service" has no definition and therefore or will be open to different interpretations.
+Also, the term “digital good/service” has no definition and therefore or will be open to different interpretations.
+We will see the future of the sector, but n the meantime feel free to contact me, Giulio Coraggio if you want to discuss the above, also follow me on Twitter and become one of my friends on LinkedIn.